microbiomedata/ReadsQC/README.md

 It includes reference datasets of artifacts, adapters, contaminants, phiX genome, host genomes.

 ## Running Workflow in Cromwell
 You should run this on cori.
-There are three ways to run the workflow.
+We provide two ways to run the workflow.
 1. `SlurmCromwellShifter/`: The submit script will request a node and launch the Cromwell.
 The Cromwell manages the workflow by using Shifter to run applications.
 2. `CromwellSlurmShifter/`: The Cromwell run in head node and manages the workflow by submitting each step of workflow to compute node where applications were ran by Shifter.